Important information for Albertans

 Hearing attendees will be required to complete a health questionnaire prior to entry into an AGLC building to ensure they are feeling well and confirm they are able to proceed.
 Additionally, at the beginning of the hearing, the presiding member will confirm everyone in attendance is feeling well.

-If an individual chooses to wear a mask, they must follow all health requirements (i.e. regular cleaning if it is a re-usable mask and proper use and disposal if it is a single-use mask).
+Individuals must follow all mask-related health requirements (i.e. regular cleaning if it is a re-usable mask and proper use and disposal if it is a single-use mask).

 Yes, in-person hearing attendees can bring or wear additional protective equipment, like face shields or gloves.